 QuestBridge National College Match is a non-profit organization that links high achieving, highly motivated low-income and under-served youth with educational and scholarship opportunities at some of the nation’s best colleges.
 The program offers students the opportunity to participate in an alternative early admission program with 32 elite colleges and universities.
 The key benefits of the National College Match program include:

-- Full four-year scholarship with no loans
+- Four-year scholarship with no loans*